 As shown above, primary recommendations from experts in each medical field account for 70% of each hospital's reputation score.
 Secondary and tertiary recommendations from medical professionals with knowledge in more than one medical field received a weight of 30% towards the reputation score.
-The total reputation score accounts for 70%, the accreditations/certifications accounts for 5% and the PROMs implementation survey score accounts for 2.5% of the overall hospital score.
+The total reputation score accounts for 80%, the previous year's recommendations account for 10%, the accreditations/certifications account for 6.5% and the PROMs implementation survey score accounts for 3.5% of the overall hospital score.

 Based on the overall hospital score, hospitals are ranked top to bottom in lists for each medical field.
-In the field of Obstetrics and Gynecology, the top 50 hospitals are ranked.
-The remaining 51-100 top hospitals are listed alphabetically.
 The results of this ranking are displayed in the lists published by Newsweek.

-3 Disclaimer
+4 Disclaimer

 The rankings are comprised exclusively of hospitals that are eligible regarding the scope described in this document.
 A mention in the ranking is a positive recognition based on peer recommendations and publicly available data sources at the time.
 The ranking is the result of an elaborate process which, due to the interval of data-collection and analysis, is a reflection of the last calendar year.
-Furthermore, events preceding or following the period 02/08/2022-01/08/2023 and/or pertaining to individual persons affiliated/associated to the facilities were not included in the metrics.
+Furthermore, events preceding or following the period 07/08/2023-06/08/2024 and/or pertaining to individual persons affiliated/associated to the facilities were not included in the metrics.
 As such, the results of this ranking should not be used as the sole source of information for future deliberations.